 Almost All Apple Ads — So interesting to see new ideas but continuity of the core brand feel.

 Coca-Cola’s Long Game — No one builds a brand on slim product differentiation better than Coke.

 To dig into successful campaigns in the scientific advertising world, simply find the oldest direct response ads you can in newspapers, magazines, and online.
 They will be the most refined, most perfected, and most profitable.
 They will almost certainly not be the most beautiful.

 Each amazing book seems to lead me to another, so I still have a stack of books to get through on this topic that I will be reading immediately.
 Here is what I plan to get to next, if you are interested:

 There is a lot more to read and a lot more to learn for me yet in the advertising world.
 It is exciting and invigorating to have this new perspective.
 I can’t wait to put it to work and see what happens!

-Bringing you Evergreen takes dozens of hours each week.
-If you find anything helpful and interesting here, please consider buying me a burrito ($9 in SF), or really anything between a coffee and a good dinner.
-Thank you very much! ❤ ☺
+Creating Evergreen takes a lot of time and decent amount of money.
+If you find anything helpful and interesting here, please consider buying me some BBQ ($11 Z-Man & Fries at Joe’s KC), or really anything between a coffee and a good dinner.
+Thank you very much! ❤ ☺Thank you

 Massive appreciation for those who suggested pieces of content (or wrote something new) for this Edition of Evergreen: Brandon Redlinger, Natala Constantine, Bob Hacker, Travis Dailey, Paul Chiou, Shahzad Ahsan, Shane Mac, Sarah Denby-Jones, Michael Bilderbach, Pui Kit Choi.